elixir-europe/sco-community/docs/pages/about/contributing.md

 ### Page sections

-In addition to the main layouts, the source files used by the webpage sections are found in these four files:
+In addition to the main layouts, the source files used by the webpage sections are found in these four files, in the the `docs/_includes` folder

 `header.html`: this is a invisible section, used to load the CSS styles, scripts and other functions.